 Creating a plan to respond to direct messages, whether they are inquiries or complaints;

 The extra stuff we need to do is:

-Let’s take a look at the full example on the canvas:
+Let’s take a look at the full example on the canvas social media:

 As always, if you want to download the example too, you can do so here.

-And there you have it: the guide to creating a social media strategy for startups!
-We hope you found the article useful and that you will use the canvas to create your social media plan.
+And there you have it: a guide to understand how to do social media marketing for startups!
+We hope you found the article useful and that you will use the canvas social media to create your social media plan.
 Don’t forget to check out our other articles and subscribe to our blog if you want to find out when we put out something new.